damiendart/robotinaponcho/src/yassg/notes/white-loaf-recipe.md

 7. Working quickly, place your dough onto the pizza stone and pour the boiling water into the empty loaf tin.
-Close the oven and let the bread bake for 10 minutes before turning the oven temperature down to 180 °C and continuing to bake for another 35 minutes.
+Close the oven and let the bread bake for 10 minutes before turning the oven temperature down to 180 °C (assuming a fan-assisted oven) and continuing to bake for another 35 minutes.
 8. Transfer the loaf to a wire rack to cool.